akauper/vite-screenshot-util/README.md

 ### For Native Screenshots Only

-No additional dependencies needed!
-Just install the package.
+No additional dependencies needed! `html2canvas-pro` is bundled for element screenshots.

 ### For Playwright Screenshots